xx00a/Group6/use_cases/use_case_capital_report.md

 ### Goal in Context

-As an *Administrator*, I want to produce a *Capital City Report* that is organised by various parameters, including population, region, and name, for analysis so that I can provide further analysis as required by the World Health Organisation
+As an *Administrator*, I want to produce a *Capital City Report* that is organised by various parameters, including capital city name, country, region, continent and population for analysis so that I can provide further analysis as required by the World Health Organisation

 ### Scope